In this guide, we will explain what’s crippling depression and everything you need to know about it.

 Generally, this procedure is used only in situations where other treatment methods have not been effective.
 In this procedure, when you are under anesthesia, a doctor will electrically stimulate parts of your brain.
 ECT’s aim is to adjust the chemicals in your brain in order to avoid the effects of depression.

-Individuals who experience crippling depression can suggest or even attempt suicide.
+Individuals who experience crippling depression can suggest or even attempt to take their lives.
 They may even be incapable of taking care of themselves.
 Short-term inpatient care is also required in such cases.
 Therapy, medicine, and group therapy are integrated with this comprehensive care.
 The aim is to help you reach a point where you can leave and begin your care safely outside the hospital area.

 Depression treatment takes time.
 Even if your depression feels overwhelming, dedication to your care, transparency from friends or family, and frequent assessment with a mental health specialist will support you.